-- 4.9.Generally, the optimum number shall be proportional to the capacity of a director to perform his duties diligently. - 4.10.
-The nomination process involves the following stages: (1) nomination of candidates(2) evaluation and suitability of candidate (3) meeting up with candidates (4) final deliberation by the Nomination Committee and (5) recommendation to the Board. - 4.11.
+- 4.8.
+Shall consider the following guidelines in the determination of the number of directorship for the Board: (A) nature of the business of the corporation where he is director (B) age of the director (C) number of directorships/active memberships and officerships in other corporations or organizations and (D) possible conflicts of interest. - 4.9.Generally, the optimum number shall be proportional to the capacity of a director to perform his duties diligently. - 4.10.
+The nomination process involves the following stages: (1) nomination of candidates (2) evaluation and suitability of candidate (3) meeting up with candidates (4) final deliberation by the Corporate Governance Committee and (5) recommendation to the Board. - 4.11.
 It shall judge or make plans where to position the Company relative to other companies.
 But such comparisons shall be used with caution in view of the risk of an upward ratchet of the level of remuneration with no corresponding improvement in performance. - 4.12.
 It shall delegate responsibilities for setting up remunerations for all executive directors and chairman, including pension rights or any compensation payments. - 4.13.
 It shall also recommend and monitor the level and structure of salaries including remunerations for senior management.
 The definition of senior management for this purpose shall be determined by the Board but would normally include first level management below Board level.